golemfactory/golem-docs-old/Installation.md

    If you are using Windows, choose Docker Toolbox (Docker for Windows hasn't been tested yet).

-   After the installation remember to check if it's working properly by checking version and runnig a container example (you can find out how to this in the installation instruction).
+   After the installation remember to check if it's working properly by checking version and runnig a container example (you can find out how to do this in the installation instruction).

 3. Download and extract Golem package.